 As for naming the track titles; for some of the tracks I used the current mission description instead of the official title in the txt export files, for instance "Take Out The Snipers" in place of "Ambient15" because it's not only easier to identify where the track is being played but it looks more professional.
 For the most part, every track contains a solid official title—which made labeling them rather effortless.
 I did not include the licensed tracks from the game(those can be purchased elsewhere) with the exception of the track "Glashow Mega Snake - Mogwai" and "R U Still In 2 It (Opening)" because they're partially modified tracks and shorter than the originals.
 Portions are cut-out, such as: intro, outro or bridge.

-Lastly, I found a sort of interesting Easter egg.. and that is one of the tracks when you're near the drop-in candle area during chapter 4, one of the tracks(M2_bank42) is title KASAVIN.
+Lastly, I discovered an interesting Easter egg.. and that is when you're near the drop-in candle area during chapter 4, the track that plays at that moment(M2_bank42) is title KASAVIN.
 Curious, so I looked it up and Greg Kasavin is creative director of Supergiant games and developer of Bastion, Transistor and Pyre.
-He was a publishing producer on Spec Ops: The Line, so possibly the composer or sound designer thought of tagging a track with his name.
-Just something I come across while browsing the games files and worth a mention.
+He was publishing producer on Spec Ops: The Line, so possibly Elia Cmíral or the sound department thought of tagging a track with his name.
+Just something I came across while browsing the game files and worth a mention.

 Spec Ops: The Line Soundtrack is uploaded in both MP3 and FLAC.
-You'll find it here in the archives.
-It's a kickin' soundtrack full of double-bass, power chords and acoustic guitar.
-Give it a listen because there are some really great tracks on here.
+You'll find it here in the archives by clicking the link.
+It really is a rockin' soundtrack.
+Chock-full of double-bass, power chords and acoustic guitars.
+Give it a listen because there are some great tracks on there.
+Enjoy!